Why Use Probiotics?

-After that, the quantity of bacteria in your product will degrade over time as well.
+After that, the number of bacteria in your product will degrade over time as well.
 Maybe you brought the product because you’re going on a trip to Mexico and you want to prevent traveler’s diarrhea, but you purchased the wrong type of probiotic for that purpose to make matters worse.

 Though not a complete overview, a recent study published by researchers from Queen’s University provides an overview of common types of probiotics that are currently available.
-Those included on this list have been relatively well-studied and researched for certain medical conditions such as antibiotic associated diarrhea or ulcerative colitis.
+Those included on this list have been relatively well-studied and researched for certain medical conditions such as antibiotic-associated diarrhea or ulcerative colitis.

 Overview of Common Probiotics:

 The probiotic VSL#3 is a mixture of 8 different species of bacteria:

 - Lactobacillus casei

 - Lactobacillus plantarum